Matkarma: A B2C circular economy marketplace

 • The Digital Divide: The artisans possess immense physical skill but generally have low digital literacy.
 Any technological solution introduced would need an incredibly low barrier to entry.

-3.2 Qualitative Synthesis: The Voice of the User
+03. Qualitative Synthesis: The Voice of the Artisans

 Through contextual interviews, I gathered firsthand accounts of the artisans' daily struggles: